CloudOrc/SolidUI-Doc/en_US/Development_Document/DevelopContributing/README.md

 ### 2.1 Branch structure

-The SolidUI source code may generate some temporary branches, but there are only the following three branches that are really meaningful:
+The SolidUI source code may generate some temporary branches, but two are only the following three branches that are really meaningful:

 - release-*: Stable release version;
 - dev: The daily development branch, which is also the target branch for everyone to contribute code.
 If you want to contribute code, please create a new branch based on the dev branch.
 When the version is released, a new release branch will be created based on dev;